Social innovation offers ‘a novel solution to a social problem that is more effective, efficient and sustainable’

 Click here to find out more.

 In Ireland, there are over 300 Men’s Sheds developed over the last number of years.
-They have been created with the support of various organisations, including Family Resource Centres, HSE and Local Development Companies; some have simply been set up by men acting alone, who have noticed a need in their area.
-The potential of the sheds in relation to reducing isolation and improving wellbeing in particular has interested many.
-This project is being carried out for the Irish Men’s Sheds Association (IMSA) funded by the HSE National Office for Suicide Prevention.
-We work with IMSA where we provide training and planning and have produced to them IMSA Handbook and IMSA Quality Assessment and Outcomes Framework.
+The potential of the sheds in relation to reducing isolation and improving wellbeing, in particular, has interested many.
+We have worked with the Irish Men’s Sheds Association (IMSA) providing training and planning support and have produced the IMSA Handbook and an IMSA Quality Assessment and Outcomes Framework.

-Traditional evaluation methods often fall short of the needs of complex social change efforts and their rigidity can sometimes inhibit success.
-We are working with services in a range of settings to develop and implement evaluation frameworks that are responsive to their particular context and are an integral part of their strategic planning and development.
-In this way, evaluation answers the right questions in a methodologically rigorous way, and within services’ time and resources.
+Traditional planning and evaluation methods often fall short of the needs of complex social change efforts and their rigidity can sometimes inhibit success.
+We work with services in a range of settings to develop and implement frameworks that are responsive to their particular context.

 Sláinte Health Project

-Keenaghan Research & Communication are delighted to collaborate with Rehab care in the Sláinte Health Project.
+Keenaghan Research & Communication were delighted to collaborate with Rehab care in the Sláinte Health Project.
 This project is targeted to enable the people who use the services of RehabCare and the Brothers of Charity to adapt a healthy, positive approach to lifestyle through different physical activities, as well as being educated on food, nutrition and diet.
-For more information please click here to read the press release.

 Community tourism is a form of tourism which aims to include and benefit local communities.
 KRC is working with Eithna’s by The Sea, Mullaghmore Co Sligo, to articulate and refine business ideas, navigate the world of grant funding applications and develop partnership working to develop a tourism initiative that will support the economic and social development of the surrounding area.